Admission to the MA Middle Eastern Studies.

 Mode of instruction

-After the first class, students will be divided into three groups and registered by the Education Administration Office.
+Students will be registered by the Education Administration Office.

 Please note that the additional course information is an integral part of this course description.